HPE Nonstop Compute System Administration I

 • Audience

-This course is ideal for system operators, system administrators, systems analysts, and technical support analysts.
+This course is ideal for system operators and administrators, system analysts, and technical support staff.

 • Prerequisites